Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/04-KFServing/tensorflow.md

     }

 It is up to the user of the api to pre-process the input and to post-process the results according to the application's needs.
+See `tensorflow_web_infer.py` for example of how to pick the right index and get the label for your model.

 ## Links